Click Here To Schedule A Consultation

 Treating Back Acne Today with Dr. Green

 Dr. Michele Green in New York City is an internationally renowned board-certified dermatologist with over two and a half decades of experience providing customized acne scar and acne treatment plans to some of the world’s most discerning individuals.
 Taking a holistic approach to back acne treatment, Dr. Green will recommend a unique combination of the best specially formulated skincare products, prescription treatments, and in-office therapies to help you achieve a healthy, clear, radiant, and pimple-free complexion that lasts.
 Dr. Green is regarded as one of the best dermatologists in New York City by Castle Connolly, Super Doctors, and New York Magazine for her dedication to her patients and expertise.
-To get started with eliminating your back acne once and for all, call 212-535-3088 or contact us online today to schedule a consultation with Dr. Green at her private, boutique dermatology office in Manhattan’s Upper East Side neighborhood.
+To get started with eliminating your back acne once and for all, call 212-535-3088 or contact us online today to schedule a consultation with Dr. Green at her private dermatology office in Manhattan’s Upper East Side neighborhood.

 Related Topics